-ITD’s workforce is 365 females and 1,148 males.
+A quarter of ITD’s workforce is female.
+That number needs to keep growing.
 I am proof that the department also hires (and most importantly, retains) persons with physical disabilities.
 ITD also employs more than 100 minorities.

 We all come from different backgrounds, and the department also recognizes and values that diversity.
 There are employees that have made ITD their entire career.
-In fact, it is not uncommon to find that employment at ITD is the common thread for generations of state workers.
-Fathers and sons, sisters and brothers, nieces and nephews — ITD history runs in the blood for many.
+It is not uncommon to find that employment here is the common thread for generations of state workers.
+Fathers and sons, sisters and brothers, nieces and nephews — ITD history runs in the blood.

 Others have joined the department from the private sector or other public-service jobs.
 ITD also employs 204 former or current military personnel — about 13 percent of our total.